KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Meniny by eouia](https://github.com/eouia/MMM-Meniny)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-MensaMax by fuerst](https://github.com/fuerst/MMM-MensaMax)

-1. - I - No image found.
+1. Issue: No image found.
 2. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
 3. Recommendation: Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-Mensamuc by wiesty](https://github.com/wiesty/MMM-Mensamuc)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.

 ## [MMM-MercedesMe by ashishtank](https://github.com/ashishtank/MMM-MercedesMe)